ryanoasis/vim-devicons/readme.md

 [![GitHub version][img-version-badge]][badge-version] [![Join the chat at https://gitter.im/ryanoasis/vim-devicons][img-gitter-badge]][badge-gitter] [![Flattr this git repo][img-flattr-badge]][badge-flattr]

+## Rationale

+After seeing the awesome theme for Atom (seti-ui) and the awesome plugins work done for NERDTree and vim-airline and wanting something like this for Vim I decided to create my first plugin.

 ## Quick Links

 | **[Screenshots](#screenshots)**| **[API](#api)** | **[Fonts ➶][patched-fonts]** | **[Patcher ➶][nerd-fonts]** |